|

 rely heavily on superior analytical ability and quantitative analysis skill.

-competition, or injury to intellectual property rights among others; and to
+illegal competition, or injury to intellectual property rights among other

-individuals in cases of personal injury, fraud and defamation among others.
+causes; and to individuals in cases of personal injury, fraud and defamation

-Our clients have never lost a case in which we calculated economic damages.
+never lost a case in which we were engaged to calculate economic damages.

 |